den-wdi-2/intro-ruby/readme.md

 SOME_CONSTANT = "awesome" # warning: already initialized constant
 ```

-We can use a constant anywhere in a Ruby application – inside a method, outside a method, across objects & a whole app.
+We can use a constant anywhere in a Ruby application – inside a method, outside a method, across objects and a whole app.
 But keep in mind, it's meant to be defined _only once_, so we'll use it for things like storing application settings, or other stuff we don't intend to change.

 ## Ruby & ruby - Codealong (10 mins)